-The City entered into a 5 year lease on August 10, 2021, with payments due annually beginning with the first payment due on November 1, 2022, for the acquisition of three Ford explorer vehicles.
+The City entered into a 5 year financing agreement on August 10, 2021, with payments due annually beginning with the first payment due on November 1, 2022, for the acquisition of three Ford explorer vehicles.
 The police vehicles has a seven-year estimated useful life and is valued at \$194,857.
-The police vehicles have not been placed in service in as of September 30, 2021.
-This purchase lease agreement qualifies as a capital lease for accounting purposes and, therefore has been recorded at the present value of future minimum lease payments as of the inception date.
-The lease purchase agreement is secured by the vehicles being financed, and is payable from general fund revenues.
+The police vehicles have not been placed in service in as of September 30, 2022.
+This purchase financing agreement qualifies as a financing agreement for accounting purposes and, therefore has been recorded at the present value of future minimum financing agreement payments as of the inception date.
+The financing agreement is secured by the vehicles being financed, and is payable from general fund revenues.
 Payments are due annually with 5 annual payments of \$42,749.31.
 Final payment is due on November 1, 2026, at which time the title of the police vehicles passes to the government and becomes property of the government.
-The balance at September 30, 2021 was \$194,857.
+The balance at September 30, 2022 was \$194,857.